Mfaouzia/mfaouzia.github.io/_posts/2024-01-08-time-management.md

 - **Be honest, but kind**: If you can’t do something, just say so.
 Don’t make up excuses or lie.
 People appreciate honesty, and they will respect you for it.
 - **Offer a rain check**: If you can’t do something now, but you’re interested in doing it later, suggest another time that works for you.
 This way, you’re not rejecting the person or the opportunity, you’re just postponing it.
 - **Keep it short and sweet**: Sometimes, all you need is a polite *No, thanks.* You don’t have to explain yourself or justify your decision.
 Just be courteous and firm.

-Saying no can be hard, but it can also be liberating.
-By saying no to the things that don’t matter, you’re saying yes to the things that do.
-You’re saying yes to your priorities, your passions, and your purpose.

 ## My Daily Game Plan: Micro-Scheduling